SpaceG/spaceg.github.io/_posts/2015-04-04-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer.markdown

 The value corresponds to the data as in "Per Page", also “5”,”EmulateIE7”,”7”,”EmulateIE8”,”8”, “EmulateIE9”, “9” , “EmulateIE10”, “10” , “EmulateIE11", “11” and “edge”.

+If using IIS using web.config <a href="https://msdn.microsoft.com/en-us/library/cc817572.aspx">http://msdn.microsoft.com/en-us/library/cc817572.aspx </a>